tml3nr/RuneOS-1/README.md

 RuneOS
 ---
+- For all Raspberry Pi: Zero, 1, 2, and 3 (not yet tested on 4)
 - Build RuneAudio+R from [**Arch Linux Arm**](https://archlinuxarm.org/about/downloads) releases.
 - With options to exclude features, it can be as light as possible in terms of build time and disk space.